 Launched in 1997, World Wetlands Day aims to encourage individuals and organisations to take action.
 The official World Wetlands Day website is packed with information and resources that'll enable you to play your part and motivate others to do the same.

-To help you gain an insight into these vital ecosystems, we've put together a list of the reserves that are managed by the Wildfowl & Wetlands Trust (WWT) here in the UK, along with details of the wildlife that can be found at each one.
-Want to discover them for yourselves?
-Scroll to the bottom of the page, where you'll find an amazing offer for Boundless members...
+To help you gain an insight into these vital ecosystems, we've compiled a list of winter events taking place at WWT centres in the UK, along with details of the wildlife that can be found at each one.

-Spread across 60 acres at the foot of the Offham Hangar in West Sussex, Arundel Wetland Centre is populated by species from around the world, including the endangered Hawaiian goose, the Australian wood duck and the Eurasian wigeon.
+Spread across 60 acres at the foot of the Offham Hangar in West Sussex, WWT Arundel is populated by species from around the world, including the endangered Hawaiian goose, the Australian wood duck and the Eurasian wigeon.
 To make these animals feel at home, native habitats have been recreated across the reserve, with visitors able to closely monitor their behaviours from strategically placed hides.
 Kids will even get the opportunity to hand-feed some of the ducks.

-- Bewick's swan
+• Bewick's swan

-- Red-crested pochard
+• Red-crested pochard

-- Common scoter
+• Common scoter

-- White-faced whistling duck
+• White-faced whistling duck

-February events at Arundel Wetland Centre
+February events at WWT Arundel

 2 February – World Wetlands Day Boat Safari